tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ## Asymmetric Cryptography

 “Shor’s algorithm” efficiently solves the integer factorization problem (and the related discrete logarithm problem), which underpin the foundations of the vast majority of public-key cryptography that the world uses today.
-This implies that, if a CRQC is developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and elliptic curve cryptography, as well as less commonly-used variants such as ElGamal and Schnorr signatures) and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.
+This implies that, if a CRQC is developed, today’s public-key cryptography algorithms (e.g., RSA, Diffie-Hellman and elliptic curve cryptography, as well as less commonly-used variants such as ElGamal {{RFC6090}} and Schnorr signatures {{RFC8235}}) and protocols would need to be replaced by algorithms and protocols that can offer cryptanalytic resistance against CRQCs.
 Note that Shor’s algorithm cannot run solely on a classical computer, it requires a CRQC.

 For example, to provide some context, one would need around 20 million noisy qubits to break RSA-2048 in 8 hours {{RSAShor}} and {{RSA8HRS}} or 4099 stable (or logical) qubits to break it in 10 seconds {{RSA10SC}}.